-In the comments to two of my previous blogs, Is Lazur a Scam? and Is free-bcash a scam?
+In the comments to two of my previous blog Is freebitco.in a scam?
 I received quite a few comments on what cryptocurrency is and how does it work.
 I present to you here a brief primer on this subject so that you can participate in this market or at least be well-informed about it.

 What Cryptocurrency Is and How Does it Work?

 Cryptocurrency is a medium of exchange (like money) but that exists only in the digital world.
 You will never see or feel a bitcoin (the first and still foremost type of cryptocurrency).
 It relies on encryption, which makes the transaction secure.

 The decentralized control of each cryptocurrency works through distributed ledger technology, typically a block chain, that serves as a public financial transaction database.
 It is an alternative to cash, credit cards or cheques.
 It allows for you to be completely anonymous and you can send or receive it without going through a third party like a bank.